jussiheinonen/ltd.noooner.dam.core/documentation/README.md

 Endpoint URL: https://yibz2ntz2d.execute-api.eu-west-1.amazonaws.com

 ##### Description
 Search API is used for searching image metadata.
 Request parameter `q=` specifices a list of keywords that is compared to image metadata.
-Images matching keywords are included in the results set that is returned to client.
+Images matching keywords are included in the results set that is returned to the client.

 ##### HTTP methods
 Supported method is GET.